dssjon/church-fathers/README.md

-# Church Fathers Commentary Search
+# Church Fathers Commentary Semantic Search & Summarize

 This application provides a semantic search interface for exploring commentaries from early Church Fathers on New Testament books.
 It uses embedding-based search to find relevant passages based on user queries.